vanHeemstraSystems/message-board/README.md

 $ podman volume ls
 # Then start fresh
 $ podman-compose --file docker-compose.dev.yml --project-name message-board-dev up -d --build
-# or alternatively:
+# or alternatively (since we have a mapping in ~/.zshrc file to map docker to podman):
-$ docker compose --file docker-compose.dev.yml --project-name message-board-dev up --build -d
+$ docker compose --file docker-compose.dev.yml --project-name message-board-dev up -d --build
 # The key is that XQuartz must be running before you execute the xhost command.

 # For Windows with VcXsrv